-Training a company’s team members is a foundational step in running a company, one that is often forgotten when busy times hit.
-It shouldn’t be.
+Training a company’s team members is a foundational step in running a company, but it is often forgotten when busy times hit.
+This is a big mistake.
 Putting the time and effort into designing a training program that suits the unique needs of procurement will drive more effective results in less time.
 Employees will be better equipped to manage the various situations and surprises that sourcing across numerous categories brings about.
 The more they are trained, the more valuable they become and the better they can enhance the productivity and benefits of the company in the long run.

 One of the first stages in developing a solid procurement team involves navigating the landscape to identify the appropriate talent.
 Depending on available positions and required experience, companies are often successful in finding this talent from hiring within their pool of college interns.
-As these employees would be considered entry level, they will require a bit more attention and hands-on training as they work with their mentor or project manager to learn the ropes.
+Even though these employees are considered entry level and may require more attention, assign a mentor or project manager to help them learn the ropes.
 A formal mentorship program will reflect your investment in them and enable them to learn valuable best practices.

 For more experienced hires, the training and extra attention will ensure alignment from their prior work experience to the expectations of the current company and position.
 It is important for the company to have a dedicated recruiting team to bring in the talent.
 Retention, however, is at least equally important.
 Programs for continuous skill development must ensure that new hires evolve alongside your organization and within the procurement function itself.